choyt/react-accessible-components/README.md

 * The element that triggers the tooltip references the tooltip element with aria-describedby.

 # Aria Roles And Properties Not Available In HTML5
-Below are listed the ARIA roles and properties. not considered to be available natively in HTML5.
-It is clear that many roles and properties provided by ARIA which can be used to convey information to users are not available in HTML5.
+Below are listed the ARIA roles and properties not considered to be available natively in HTML5.

 ## ARIA Roles